ipspace/blog/content/posts/2025/08/aruba-bgp-route-map.md

 ---
-title: "ArubaCX Thinks Twice Before Using a Route Map"
+title: "ArubaCX Decides When You're Done Changing a BGP Routing Policy"
-date: 2025-07-18 07:58:00+0200
+date: 2025-08-05 08:16:00+0200
 tags: [ netlab ]
 netlab_tag: quirks
 ---
-Here's another ArubaCX quirk discovered during the _netlab_ pre-release integration tests: it takes "forever" for a simple route map to be applied to outgoing BGP updates to change BGP MED.

-When I was cleaning the "[set BGP MED](https://github.com/ipspace/netlab/blob/5aae878dff0da1ffb256a33532e0748d9ba7df56/tests/integration/bgp.policy/31-med.yml)" integration test, I decided that once a BGP prefix is in the BGP table, there's no need for a further wait before checking its MED value.
-After all, we execute **do clear bgp \* soft out** at the end of most BGP policy configuration templates (only a few platforms are smart enough to discover the outbound BGP policy has changed on their own).
+When I was cleaning the "[set BGP MED](https://github.com/ipspace/netlab/blob/5aae878dff0da1ffb256a33532e0748d9ba7df56/tests/integration/bgp.policy/31-med.yml)" integration test, I decided that once a BGP prefix is in the BGP table of the BGP peer, there's no need for a further wait before checking its MED value.
+After all:

+* We configure an outbound routing policy to change MED;
+* We execute **do clear bgp \* soft out** at the end of most BGP policy configuration templates[^SRP]
+* The device under test should thus immediately (re)send the expected BGP prefix with the target MED.

 That approach failed miserably with ArubaCX; it was time to investigate the details.
 <!--more-->
+[^SRP]: Only a few platforms are smart enough to discover the outbound BGP policy has changed on their own

 I started the lab, turned on BGP update debugging on the FRRouting device adjacent to the ArubaCX VM, and let _netlab_ configure the devices.
 This is what it pushed to ArubaCX:

 ```